 But there are people you can talk to and it is up to you to find them.

-This made a lot of sense and the realization has also helped me to get rid of even more old sad luggage.
+This made a lot of sense and this realization has also helped me to get rid of even more old sad luggage.

 It is also one of the reasons that I write this article now.